dassarthak18/DT-test/README.md

 # ID3 vs CART

 This repository is for testing out differences between ID3 and CART, particularly answering the question : Can "splitting attribute" appear many times in decision tree?
+(This question was discussed [here](https://stackoverflow.com/questions/19993139/can-splitting-attribute-appear-many-times-in-decision-tree).)

 ID3
 ------------